Jnyambok/Student_performance_predictor/README.md

  ![image](https://github.com/Jnyambok/end_to_end_azure_ml_project/assets/49593319/473a782e-0588-4857-af4f-3f5fe78ef957)

 * You should get the following success message.
 On your repo, you will find a **.yml** file created for you.
-This file contains all the necessary metadata for configuring a CI/CD pipeline in azure through GitHub actions
+This file contains all the necessary metadata for configuring a CI/CD pipeline in Azure through GitHub actions

 ![image](https://github.com/Jnyambok/end_to_end_azure_ml_project/assets/49593319/ad3d29cc-e2b6-4310-8ddc-fbb9fd6dd628)